MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

     -   Choose **Image** from the **Portal components** area

     -   In the properties pane, click **Select an image**.
 Locate and select the **Product A.png**

+    -   In the properties pane, click the Formatting section drop-down and change the **Width** to 70% (be sure to type the %).
+You can play around with the sizing of the image until it is as desired.

 4. Click **Browse website** to view the page so far.
 Notice that there is **Building Directory** option on the main menu.